Artwork at No.15

 “The concept takes a single glass element that when combined with others can create an almost infinite array of forms and applications.
 In this way, a group of reeds can be transformed into a chandelier, or a room divider, or simply stand alone as a piece of sculpture in its own right.”

-You’ll find everything from a screen backlit with LEDs to a series of three ‘reeds’ chandeliers, illuminated with LEDs that will hang in Cafe 15
+You’ll find everything from a screen backlit with LEDs to a series of three ‘reeds’ chandeliers, illuminated with LEDs that hang in the restaurant.

 Feature lighting is a key part of the design offering here at No.15.
 From the beautiful pieces such as the Lost Earring chandelier to earring encrusted wall lights, hand-blown lamps, carefully-crafted porcelain lanterns and LED lights, the focus is on creating a spectacle and elegant ambience.
 While beautiful antique Italian and French chandeliers can be found at every turn, look closely and you’ll find sculptural pieces too, maybe trumpets or a giant top hat.